 Speaking of gambling…anyone who watched ESPN’s wildly popular documentary The Last Dance got and up close and personal look at Michael Jordan’s amazing career and yes, his affinity for gambling.

 Our very own investment expert and Chicago native Bryan Bottarelli highlighted the impact The Last Dance has had on Michael Jordan cards.
 Around the time of airing, Bottarelli recommended investing in quite a few Jordan rookie cards.
 Since then, the cards he recommended not only doubled, but in some cases quadrupled in price.

 Based on that success, Bryan’s latest video on investing in sports cards profiles another familiar name in Magic Johnson.
-That’s correct…the NBA star and former Laker and NBA President has his own documentary coming out.
-There is no release date set as of today.
+That’s correct…the NBA star and former Laker and NBA President has his own documentary titled “They Call Me Magic” coming out on April 22nd.
 But if you’re a sports fan like Bryan, you’re extremely excited to see all of these amazing stories and potential investment opportunities coming to light.
 Bryan calls it a “Slam Dunk” in his latest Trade Talk Tuesdays video below.

 Want another alternative investment strategy?
 Check out the “Win Both Ways” trade.
 It allows you to make up to 188%… overnight… all with a 73% average win rate.
 Click here for the details